-- Cloud Tienda eCommerce: A centralized e-commerce repository system using a multichannel product content management platform making it easy to centrally manage product information and publish listings in a growing selection of channels and websites. - Media Processing: This system unifies the media processing chain offering a comprehensive software solution that transforms traditional video preparation and delivery architectures into a cloud operation, accelerating the time it takes you to process photos and videos. - Cardosur payment processing: An e-commerce business allowing payments and money transfers to be made through the Internet.
-This gives users the ability to purchase from online vendors, auction sites, and other commercial users while making sure all private user data is encrypted and secure.
+- Cloud Tienda eCommerce: A centralized e-commerce repository system using a multichannel product content management platform making it easy to centrally manage product information and publish listings in a growing selection of channels and websites. - Media Processing: This system unifies the media processing chain offering a comprehensive software solution that transforms traditional video preparation and delivery architectures into a cloud operation, accelerating the time it takes you to process photos and videos. - Cardosaur allows for the use of gift cards to buy and sell items on the internet.
+Cardosaur will utilize a licensed, third party processor.
+Its role with be as a referral agent.
+This gives users the ability to purchase from online vendors, auction sites, and other commercial users while making sure all private user data is encrypted and secure